 ½ cup chopped walnuts or other nuts (optional)

 Whisk eggs and sugar until mixture is thick and creamy.
-Add oil, then eggs one at a time, whisking well after each.
+Add oil and vanilla, whisking well.
 Stir in reserved dry ingredients, blend well.
 Finally add remainder of ingredients, stir only to combine well, do not overmix.

 Preheat oven to 350F.